heiku-jiqu/github-blog/src/routes/blog/blogposts/post15.md

 Allows anyone ('public') with the public key (which is freely distributed) to send secret (encrypted) messages to the owner of the private key.

-The second property on the surface seems useless, since theres not point in encrypting something that the public can decrypt.
+The second property on the surface seems useless, since there's no point in encrypting something that the public can decrypt.
 However, this property actually enables digital signatures.

 Examples of asymmetric algorithms: